Bachelor of Arts in Urban & Regional Planning

 Pre-requisites: ENGL 201 or permission of instructor.

 Presents an overview of Native American community and culture, the history of tribal government, tribal businesses, contemporary structures, and the applications of strategic planning techniques to Native American communities.
 Emphasizes appropriate community development and planning techniques which promote tribal self-determination and preserve tribal sovereignty.
-Students will utilize contemporary tribal communities as a case studies approach to better understand tribal governance.
+Students utilize contemporary tribal communities as a case studies approach to better understand tribal governance.

 Catalog Listing